mikosriko/tamagotchi/README.md

 One of my OpenFrameworks assignments.

 ## Instructions
-Open it with Visual Studio, or open the "tamagotchi-debug.exe" file in the 'bin' folder.
+Open the 'bin' folder to run the "tamagotchi-debug.exe" file.